mccoyJosh/ClassInfo/SDEV140/M04/Day2/1_functions_intro.md

 THIS ENDS NOW (hopefully) because we are talking about functions (aka, methods when they are in a class/object)

 -----------------

 # FUNCTIONS

-Now I know some of you all have already used functions, but we are unfortunately only going to be talking about how to make them, and we will get more into their specific uses next week

 In very general terms, the purpose of functions is to allow us as developers to write specific scripts which can be later utilized in whatever code we are writing